 An operator of air transport services may not be:

-- a foreign individual, a foreign state or public entity or an entity formed under a foreign law (collectively, foreigners);
+- a foreign individual, foreign state or public entity, or an entity formed under a foreign law (collectively, foreigners);

 - an entity of which a representative is a foreigner, of which more than one-third of the officers are foreigners or of which more than one-third of the voting rights are held by foreigners;

 - a person whose licence for air transport services or aerial work services was revoked within the past two years;

 - a person who has been sentenced to a penalty of imprisonment or a more severe punishment for violation of the Civil Aeronautics Act within the past two years;